SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 * Then, we have the **attachments** page.
 In this section, you can view the various attachments, of a resource.

+* Then, we have the clickable option of **[interactions](https://dissys.github.io/sbol-owl/sbol-owl.html#Interaction)**.
+Interactions Provide more detailed description of how the FunctionalComponent objects of a ModuleDefinition are intended to work together.
+This section is further divided into 3 sections, which are as follows:
+  * **[Interaction](https://dissys.github.io/sbol-owl/sbol-owl.html#Interaction)/[Participation](https://dissys.github.io/sbol-owl/sbol-owl.html#Participation)**: *Interaction* basically provides more detailed description of how the FunctionalComponent objects of a ModuleDefinition are intended to work together whereas each *participation* represents how a particular FunctionalComponent behaves in its parent Interaction.

+  * **[Participant Definition](https://dissys.github.io/sbol-owl/sbol-owl.html#definition)**:The definition property is a REQUIRED URI that refers to the ComponentDefinition of the ComponentInstance.
+As described in the previous section, this ComponentDefinition effectively provides information about the types and roles of the ComponentInstance.

+  * **[Type](https://dissys.github.io/sbol-owl/sbol-owl.html#type)/[Role](https://dissys.github.io/sbol-owl/sbol-owl.html#role)**: Type specifies the category of biochemical or physical entity.
+For example DNA, protein, or small molecule that a ComponentDefinition object abstracts for the purpose of engineering design.
+For DNA or RNA entities, additional types fields are used to describe nucleic acid topology (circular / linear) and strandedness (double- or single-stranded).
+       Role basically clarifies the potential function of an entity in a biochemical or physical context.
+When it is used for ComponentDefinitions, it MUST identify terms from ontologies that are consistent with the types property of the ComponentDefinition.
+For example, the roles property of a DNA or RNA ComponentDefinition could contain URIs identifying terms from the Sequence Ontology (SO).

 * There may be additional clickable sections after the attachments menu.
-They're as follows:
+These have been added via, **[visualisation plugins](https://github.com/SynBioHub/Plugin-Visual-Seqviz)** and they're as follows:

+1. **iGEM main page**,

+2. **iGEM design page** and

+3. **iGEM experience page**.

+4. Then, we have a section, titled **Member of these collection**, which displays the collection, of which that particular record is a part of.

-1.  **iGEM main page**, **iGEM design page** and the **iGEM experience page**.
-Then is the section that contains, **Sequence Visualisation** of that particular resource.
+6. Then is the section that contains, **Sequence Visualisation** of that particular resource.
 Finally, we have the **component sankey** and the **component bar**.
-The iGEM parts are plugins, hence they are not part of every instance and the Sequence Visualization, Sankey, and Component bar are additional plugins, hence they've been explained in detail in the [plugins section](https://synbiohub.github.io/plugins/).
+The iGEM parts are plugins, hence they are not part of every instance and the Sequence Visualization, Sankey, and Component bar are additional plugins, hence they've been explained in detail [here](https://github.com/SynBioHub/Plugin-Visual-Seqviz).

 ### 2.2 Downloading the Information